 Material available statement

-All materials (data, code and supporting information) are available on request to the corresponding author, following payment of one red-nosed reindeer (or alternatively can be found at https://github.com/mcguinlu/data-availability-impact, archived at time of submission on Zenodo (DOI:)).
+All materials (data, code and supporting information) are available on request to one S. Claus, North Pole, (or alternatively can be found at https://github.com/mcguinlu/data-availability-impact, archived at time of submission on Zenodo (DOI:)).

 Contributor statement